Description

 --Krys Lee, author of Drifting House and How I Became a North Korean"An absolutely propulsive read.
 If your faith in either humanity or storytelling has dimmed, American Hagwon will make it blaze again."

 --Kamila Shamsie, author of Best of Friends and Home Fire "With her gift for wonderfully empathetic storytelling, this is a profoundly generous and humane novel about duty, family, and the dream of a better life.
 In this multi-layered portrait of immigrants and expatriates, Min Jin Lee conveys so much human warmth while capturing the stifling pressures of the Korean educational system.
-I was fully absorbed by the fates of the Koh family and, as the novel worked its cumulative magic, deeply moved by this masterful tale of sacrifice, familial devotion, and, ultimately, acceptance."--Douglas Stuart, author of John of John and Shuggie Bain, winner of the Booker Prize
+I was fully absorbed by the fates of the Koh family and, as the novel worked its cumulative magic, deeply moved by this masterful tale of sacrifice, familial devotion, and, ultimately, acceptance."--Douglas Stuart, author of John of John and Shuggie Bain, winner of the Booker Prize"Through masterfully controlled storytelling, Lee patiently explores how her large group of characters' fortunes are shaped by forces from without and within: the powerful lure of sex, the sucking vacuum of greed, the insidiousness of racism, the obligations between parents and children.
+What makes a good life?
+The author's wisdom is a gift to her readers."

 Publishing Information